upsun/devcenter/dev/content/community/about/contributing/posts.md

 - **Option 1:** an author page at `content/community/engage/people/your-name.md`

-    If you are an employee of Blackfire.io, Platform.sh, or Upsun and an author of the post, run the command:
+    If you are an employee of Blackfire.io, Platform.sh, or Upsun and an author of the post, from the `dev` folder, run the command:

     ```bash
     hugo new content content/community/engage/people/your-name.md --kind author
+    #OR
+    sh create-content.sh author your-name
     ```

     1. Navigate to the newly created file at `content/community/engage/people/your-name.md` in your IDE.